-General and administrative expenses decreased by \$19.2 million, or 57%, from \$33.9 million for the three months ended September 30, 2021, to \$14.6 million for the three months ended September 30, 2022.
-The largest portion of the decrease, \$21.4 million, is due to decreased stock-based compensation expense, mainly related to stock grants that had accelerated vesting provisions triggered by the closing of the Business Combination during the three months ended September 30, 2021.
-Additionally, general and administrative expense decreased due to decreased legal and other professional expenses which were associated with the Business Combination.
-These decreases were partially offset by increases related to increased headcount (due in part to our acquisition of RE2) and related expenses.
-With the exception of stock-based compensation expense, we expect our general and administrative expenses to be higher year-over-year for the remainder of 2022 as we work on our commercialization pathway and public-company compliance efforts and as we incur additional general and administrative costs resulting from our acquisition of RE2.
+General and administrative expenses increased by \$15.5 million, or 669%, from \$2.3 million for the three months ended March 31, 2021, to \$17.8 million for the three months ended March 31, 2022.
+The largest portion of the increase, \$10.5 million, is due to stock-based compensation expense, mainly for stock grants that began vesting upon the closing of the Merger.
+Additionally, general and administrative expense increased primarily due to increased legal expenses and business insurance expense.
+We expect our general and administrative expenses to be higher year-over-year for the remainder of 2022 as we work on our commercialization pathway.